saar1221/jaMoveoTask/README.md

 ## 🚀 Features

 - **Authentication System**
-  - User registration and login with role-based access (Admin or Musician).
+  - User registration and login with role-based access (Admin or Musician(player)).

 - **Real-time Rehearsal Syncing**
   - Built using `Socket.IO` with a **Singleton architecture** to maintain a single, shared instance across the application.